 The aim of showcasing the Filipino and Filipino-American culture—of which the SFFCC is a vehicle—relates to community preservation; to make the Filipino Social Heritage District not just a reality but also a destination for members of the Filipino community, both within the South of Market itself and across San Francisco and the Bay Area.
 The 4FC wish to demonstrate that the South of Market Filipino community remains vibrant and continues to thrive in the face of the adverse effects of gentrification and that the Filipino community can adapt and find its own niche in the face of constant change.

-The SFFCC's build-out at 814 Mission Street was overseen by Don Marcos, Executive Director.
-Mr. Marcos has been involved with the SFFCC project since its inception in 2001 and has been instrumental in pushing the development forward through negotiating a viable lease with Westfield, Inc. for the 814 Mission space as well as fundraising for the build-out.
+The SFFCC's build-out at 814 Mission Street was overseen by Don Marcos, the center's former Executive Director.
+Mr. Marcos was involved with the SFFCC project since its inception in 2001 and has been instrumental in pushing the development forward through negotiating a viable lease with Westfield, Inc. for the 814 Mission space as well as fundraising for the build-out.